jeremymtan/BNY_Crew_FOMC_Simulator/bny_project/discussion.md

 3. **Agent C (Vote: Increase by 50 bps)**:
    - **Reasoning**: Pointed to the high M2 money supply and rising Treasury yields as signals of potential overheating in the economy.
 Cited the 2004 rate hikes as a historical precedent where aggressive action was taken to combat inflation.
 Agent C argued that a more substantial increase is necessary to curb inflation expectations.

-4. **Agent D (Vote: Decrease)**:
-   - **Reasoning**: Expressed concern over the volatility index and potential market reactions to a rate hike.
-Referenced the 2011 rate decisions where premature increases led to market instability.
-Agent D advocated for a decrease to support economic growth and avoid stifling recovery.

-5. **Agent E (Vote: Increase by 25 bps)**:
-   - **Reasoning**: Agreed with Agent A on the inflation indicators but also considered the futures market predictions as a strong signal for action.
-Cited the 2019 rate adjustments as a historical example of responding to market expectations.
-Emphasized the importance of aligning with market sentiment.

 **Historical Comparisons Cited**:
 - **2018 Rate Hikes**: Similar inflationary pressures led to a series of rate increases.
 - **2016-2017 Period**: Maintained rates despite inflation concerns due to strong labor market conditions.